slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 network on relevant groups that can help you.

 Want to Be the Most Interesting Person in the Room?
 Learn the Art of Active Listening.

--->
+-

+on a aparty you start to talk with a stranger. you should go on after 10 or 15 minutes. think about it as exploring.

+tactics:
+- people that need to be saved
+- help the hosters to serve food
+- go to the bar and meet people there
+- small and open groups

+opening line:
+"hi, I'm X and I dont know anybody in this party." smart flattery

+escaping line:
+"excuse me but i must to talk with somebody that entered the room" "excuse me i have to make a phone call" human sacrifice.. intro him and leave

+to rude people:
+"my mum always told me not to speak with strangers, now i know why" -->

 HINTS: